microsoft/onnxruntime/docs/ONNX_Runtime_Graph_Optimizations.md

 * Constant Folding : Statically computes parts of the graph that rely only on constant initializers.
 This eliminates the need to compute them during runtime.

-* Redundant node eliminations : Removes all redeundant nodes without changing the graph structure
+* Redundant node eliminations : Removes all redundant nodes without changing the graph structure
   * Identity Elimination
   * Slice Elimination
   * Unsqueeze Elimination